 It is custom software we have written ourselves over the course of many years.
 If you want to integrate your software with it; please consider using our API.

 The user agent parsing software we use on the site and in the API is developed in-house, we do not simply repackage an existing library - we build it ourselves.
-In order to develop it further, we will collect and store any user agents we receive either on the website or via the API (including extra information such as HTTP Headers).
+In order to develop it further, we may collect and store any user agents we receive either on the website, the developers site or via the API (including extra information such as other HTTP Headers too).
 These user agents are then prioritised and used to further develop the user agent parser.

 If you do not want us to collect and store a user agent or HTTP header, do not transmit it to the site.

 While we keep a list of user agents to help us further develop our parser (as described above), we also use our database of user agents for other reasons.

 We make our database of user agents available to others by two main ways: through our user agents listing on our developers site and via an easy download for customers of our API on the Pro or Enterprise plans.